-After the first day of any academic semester or mini-term, courses may be added and dropped through the registrar only by completing the appropriate forms.
+After the first day of any academic semester, courses may be added and dropped through the registrar only by email.
 At the Northeast campus, students who wish to drop a course must contact the director's office.
 There is a \$5.00 charge for each course added or dropped.
 Courses may not be added after the fourth class session of any semester.
-Courses must be dropped before the twelfth class session of the semester in order to be recorded as WP (Withdraw Passing) on the student's official transcript and will not be factored into the student's GPA.
-Any course dropped after the twelfth class session will be recorded as WF (Withdraw Failure) on the student's transcript and will be factored into the student's GPA as a 0.00.
+Courses must be dropped before the 12th class session of the semester in order to be recorded as WP (Withdraw Passing) on the student's official transcript and will not be factored into the student's GPA.
+Any course dropped after the 12th class session will be recorded as WF (Withdraw Failure) on the student's transcript and will be factored into the student's GPA as a 0.00.
 The GPA points may be replaced by a higher grade if the student retakes the course.
 In emergency cases beyond the student's control, the faculty may be petitioned to grant an exception.